 In fiction, animals make a lot of sound.
 With some animals such as dogs, cats or cows, the sound is very familiar (and often represented as a Written Sound Effect).
 With some animals, their real sound is not very well-known, but there is a Stock Sound Effect that represents them in media (such as the characteristic screech of the Red-Tailed Hawk used for any sort of bird of prey, or chimpanzee chatter used for any kind of monkey).
 Occasionally an animal that is normally mute will be given some sound for threatening effect (for example, sharks letting out a growl as they open their jaws).
 Even though the latter sounds are not realistic, they are so commonly used that we don't even notice them.

-Subtrope of Noisy Nature.
+Subtrope of Noisy Nature and Incorrect Animal Noise.
 Compare Animal Talk, when animals sounds like humans due to Translation Convention (which is usually not Played for Laughs).
 Compare Sound Defect, where other unlikely sounds are deliberately used nonsensically.

 - One Piece: